spring-guides/gs-consuming-rest/README.md

         RestTemplate restTemplate = new RestTemplate();

-        String bodyOfResponse = restTemplate.getForObject(searchUrl, String.class, searchQueryPathVariableValue);
+        String bodyOfResponse = restTemplate.getForObject(
+                      searchUrl, String.class, searchQueryPathVariableValue);
         // work with the response body
     }
 }
 ```

 This is not as useful as you'd think, however, because the Twitter search service returns JSON-structured data.
 It's easy enough to get meaningful payloads from this, however.
 The `RestTemplate` supports configuration of `HttpMessageConverter` objects that can convert request and response payloads as appropriate.
-If the Jackson JSON processing library is on the classpath, then it can be used to convert the requested data into your custom domain objects or - at a minimum - the Jackson `JsonNode` base type.
+If the Jackson JSON processing library is on the CLASSPATH, then it can be used to convert the requested data into your custom domain objects or - at a minimum - the Jackson `JsonNode` base type.
 Add the following incantations at the bottom of the `main` method.

 >__TODO__: briefly talk about what message converters do and list the ones that come out of the box with Spring}